TarunaSharma2002/MyCaptainC-/README.md

 primeSum.cpp = A C++ program to Check Whether a Number can be Express as Sum of Two Prime Numbers.

 timeOOPS.cpp = A C++ program to read time in HH:MM:SS format and convert into total seconds using class.

+BusReservationProject.cpp = Replica of the Bus Reservation system.